Key points

 Electric cars are heralded as the future of transportation, promising to reduce our carbon footprint and cut fuel costs.
-But one question looms large for Australians considering making the switch: How much does it cost to charge an electric car?
-This article delves into the costs associated with charging an electric car in Australia, so you can better understand how to get more value for money.
+But one question looms large for Australians considering making the switch: how much does it cost to charge an electric car?

 On this page

-While operating an EV is clearly cheaper than running a petrol car, the cost of charging an EV varies based on several factors, including the type of charger used, the vehicle’s battery capacity, the time of day and the cost of electricity.
+While operating an EV is cheaper than running a petrol car, the cost of charging an EV varies based on several factors, including the type of charger used, the vehicle’s battery capacity, the time of day and the cost of electricity.

-Electric car charging at home: Solar power vs grid electricity
+Electric car charging at home: solar power vs grid electricity

 Most electric cars in Australia are charged at home using Level 2 AC chargers.
 The cost of charging your car at home depends on the time of day you charge, which state or territory you live in and whether you use solar or grid electricity.